Community Services Nonprofit Grant Program

 The City of Half Moon Bay is pleased to provide the Community Services Financial Assistance (CSFA) grant program.
 It’s designed to provide funding to nonprofit organizations in Half Moon Bay in support of their local community services programs, and it provides a wonderful opportunity for collaboration toward meeting those needs.

-- Applicants must be formally incorporated nonprofit entities based in Half Moon Bay, or provide services throughout San Mateo County and can demonstrate that they are serving the Half Moon Bay community.
+- Applicants must be formally incorporated nonprofit entities based in Half Moon Bay, or provide services throughout San Mateo County and can demonstrate they are serving individuals who live or work in the City of Half Moon Bay

 - Applicants must complete and submit the required application online (link is below).

-- City staff will review all applications for completeness; any applications which are incomplete or incorrect will not be considered.
+- City staff will review all applications to ensure eligibility requirements are met and for completeness; any applications which are incomplete will not be considered.

 - The City Council CSFA Subcommittee will review the content of all applications and make a recommendation to the full City Council.